iCollege Alternative Education

 - Short term pro-active programmes to sustain mainstream engagement (KS3 - 4)

-Based over four sites, we have in the region of 66 learners all of whom have varying SEND needs and who are referred to us due to previous difficulties accessing mainstream education.
+Based over five sites, we have in the region of 72 learners all of whom have varying SEND needs and who are referred to us due to previous difficulties accessing mainstream education.
 We offer a range of qualifications and opportunities to gain valuable skills – both academic and social - which will take them forward to the next step in their learning, education or place of work.
 Our approach is holistic, learner focussed and outcome based.

 The 5 areas of our service are:

 - Inspiration (KS1 – 2) Foxglove Way, Thatcham RG14 4DH.

 - Pod (KS2) 88 Newtown Road RG14 7BT

 - Integration (KS3 – 4) 22 Highview, Calcot Reading RG31 4XD

 - Intervention (Year 9 – 10) 88 Newtown Road, Newbury RG14 7BT

 - Independence (Year 11 & Post 16) Richmond House, Bath Road, Newbury RG14 1QY

 - Head Teacher